Merlin: Geoffrey and his sources

-Geoffrey's account of Merlin's early life is based on the story from the Historia Brittonum.
-At the same time, however, Geoffrey also turned Ambrosius Aurelianus into the separate character of Uther Pendragon's brother Aurelius Ambrosius.
+Geoffrey's account of Merlin's early life is thus based closely on the story from the Historia Brittonum.
+A popular theory has his Merlin as a fusion between a legendary Celtic character possibly based on a historical figure, a supposed clan leader named Myrddin, confused with the Ambrosius spoken of by Saint Gildas.
+At the same time, however, Geoffrey also turned Ambrosius Aurelianus into the separate character of Uther Pendragon's brother, Aurelius Ambrosius.
 Geoffrey added his own embellishments to the tale, which he set in Carmarthen, Wales (Welsh: Caerfyrddin).
 While Nennius' "fatherless" Ambrosius eventually reveals himself to be the son of a Roman consul, Geoffrey's Merlin is fathered by an incubus demon through a nun, daughter of the King of Dyfed (Demetae, today's South West Wales).
 Usually, the name of Merlin's mother is not stated, but it is given as Adhan in the oldest version of the Prose Brut, the text also naming his grandfather as King Conaan.
+This was the first popular account of demonic parentage motif in Western Christian literature.

-Merlin is born all hairy and already able to speak like an adult, as well as possessing supernatural knowledge that he uses to save his mother.
+The Historia's Merlin (Ambrosius Merlinus) is born all hairy like a bear and already able to speak like an adult, as well as possessing supernatural knowledge that he uses to save his mother.
 The story of Vortigern's tower is the same; the underground dragons, one white and one red, represent the Saxons and the Britons, and their final battle is a portent of things to come.
-At this point Geoffrey inserted a long section of Merlin's prophecies, taken from his earlier Prophetiae Merlini.
+At this point, Geoffrey inserted a long section of Merlin's prophecies, taken from his earlier Prophetiae Merlini.
 Geoffrey also told two further tales of the character.
-In the first, Merlin creates Stonehenge as a burial place for Aurelius Ambrosius, bringing the stones from Ireland.
-In the second, Merlin's magic enables the new British king, Uther Pendragon, to enter into Tintagel Castle in disguise and to father Arthur with his enemy's wife, Igerna (Igraine).
-These episodes appear in many later adaptations of Geoffrey's account.
-Merlin subsequently disappears from the narrative.
+In the first, Merlin creates Stonehenge as a burial place for Aurelius Ambrosius, bringing the stones from Mount Killaraus in Ireland.
+This episode establishes Merlin as a great builder endowed with astonishing knowledge of science.
+Unlike in the later accounts since Layamon's Brut, Geoffrey's Merlin actually does not use magic in this episode.
+In the second follow-up story, Merlin's magic enables the new British king, Uther Pendragon, to enter into Tintagel Castle in disguise and to father Arthur with his enemy's wife, Igerna (Igraine).
+These three iconic episodes appear, separately or together, in many later adaptations of Geoffrey's account.
+However, Merlin subsequently disappears from the Historia narrative.
 He does not tutor or advise Arthur as in later versions.